kennyasare7/-Linux-and-Git-Cheat-Sheet/readme.md

 12. git branch- list, create or delete branches
 13. git checkout - create and switch to a new branch
-14. git merge - merge a branch into the current branch
+14. git merge - merge a branch into the current branch 15 git log - Shows all commits in th ecurrent branches history